skip to Main Content

 “It was a traditional Jewish belief that great men lived a whole number of years, without fractions, so that Jesus was considered to have been conceived on 25 March, as he died on 25 March, which was calculated to have coincided with 14 Nisan.” -William J. Colinge, Historical Dictionary of Catholicism

-This idea, known as the Integral Age Theory, was the basis for the December birth date, thus the Christmas date descended from Judaism not paganism.
+This idea, known as the Integral Age Theory, was the basis for the December birth date for Christ.
+Thus, the calculation of Jesus’ birth on December 25th came to us from Judaism, not paganism.

 French Scholar Duchesne was one of the first to point this connection out: